jlmelville/drnb/docs/experiment-checkpointing.md

   - Copies shards into the destination experiment directory (overwriting shard paths when `overwrite=True`).
   - Recomputes status/eval counts against the merged evaluation set; partial evals stay partial until rerun.
   - Errors if the destination experiment directory already exists and `overwrite` is `False`.
+  - Raises a `ValueError` when the same method name exists in both sources with different configurations; rename the method or align configs before merging.

 ## Helpers